History of Berliner FC Dynamo (1989–2004): Regionalliga Nordost (1994–1998)

 The goal of FC Berlin for the 1995–96 Regionalliga Nordost season was a solid middle position.
-The club recruited goalkeeper Ingo Rentzsch from FSV Lok Altmark Stendal, and attacking midfielder Niels Macken from Tennis Borussia Berlin for the season.
+The club recruited attacking midfielder Niels Macken from Tennis Borussia Berlin for the 1995-96 season.
 The team was also joined by young goalkeeper Daniel Bartel, young midfielder Daniel Petrowsky and young midfielder Sven Ohly from the youth department.
-Bartel would become the new first-choice goalkeeper at the beginning of the season.
+Bartel became the new first-choice goalkeeper at the beginning of the season.
+Jens Reckmann was team captain.
 The highlights of the season were the new duels with the old rival 1.
 FC Dynamo Dresden.
 The two teams had not met since the 1990–91 NOFV-Oberliga.
 The first meeting was played in front of 2,002 spectators at the Stadion im Sportforum on the eighth matchday, 8 September 1995.
 Heko Brestrich scored 1-0 for FC Berlin the fourth minute, but Thomas Hoßmang quickly equalized for 1.
 FC Dynamo Dresden.
 The score was 1–3 at half break.
 The match ended in a 4–3 victory for 1.
 FC Dynamo Dresden.
-Club President Bittrof resigned on 14 September 1995 and Volkmar Wanski became the new club president.
-Wanski was a building contractor from the western part of Berlin.
+Club President Bittroff resigned on 14 September 1995 and Volkmar Wanski became the new club president.
+Wanski had previously been responsible for the youth department.
+Wanski was a building contractor from Wartenberg.
 Wanski had once upon a time taken his son to BFC Dynamo, when his son was six years old.
 He wanted him to become a decent football player.
 That was one year before Die Wende.